jdebruyn/TOX-microbiology/README.md

 # TOX-microbiology

-This repository constians files and code associated with the publication: Mason et al. (2022).
+This repository contains files and code associated with the publication: Mason et al. (2022).
 Body Mass Index (BMI) impacts soil chemical and microbial response to human.

 This folder contains the following items: